 National Historic Preservation Act Section 106 Review Process

 Public involvement is an important part of the NHPA Section 106 process.
-The Navy encouraged the public to help identify historic properties within the Study Area and share information regarding the identification of or potential effects on historic properties by providing a written comment during designated public comment periods.
+The Navy encouraged the public to help identify historic properties and potential effects on them, as well as seek to participate as a consulting party during designated public comment periods.

 Section 106 Consultation